Techtonica/curriculum/onboarding/learning-to-learn.md

 - **"I'm not good at learning new things because I didn't get good grades in school."** Ability to learn and grades earned in school are not strongly correlated.
 Grades reflect other things in addition to learning (persistence, ability to obtain help, ability to spend time on assignments, support at home, etc.)
 - **"As long as I have a growth mindset, learning new things will be easy."** A growth mindset allows you to be kinder to and more patient with yourself when learning new things.
 Learning new things is often quite challenging, regardless of your mindset.

-### Demonstration

-**Instructor will demonstrate**:

-- Setting a timer for the Pomodoro method

-### Group Activity

-In a group, write down some positive, affirmative things to say to yourself that fall under the framework of the growth mindset.

-Example: "I'm having difficulty absorbing this concept, but I have a lot of resources I can use to try coming at this from a different angle."

 ### Independent Practice

+Write down some positive, affirmative things to say to yourself that fall under the framework of the growth mindset.

+- Example: "I'm having difficulty absorbing this concept, but I have a lot of resources I can use to try coming at this from a different angle."

 Take the [Learning Style Quiz](http://www.educationplanner.org/students/self-assessments/learning-styles-quiz.shtml)

 Take the [Growth Mindset Self-Assessment](https://www.positivityguides.net/test-your-mindset-quiz/)

 ### Check for Understanding

-Participants write a self-reflective journal entry covering:
+Write a self-reflective journal entry covering:

-1. What they learned about themselves,
+1. What did you learn about yourself?
-2. What from this lesson they felt challenged by,
+2. What felt challenging about this lesson?
-3. What from this lesson they want to practice.
+3. What do you want to practice now after learning about this?

 ### Supplemental Resources